 Right Brain Exercises You Can Do Right Now

 Draw, paint, color, knit, anything tactile

 Plan a trip, booking it is optional

 Try an everyday task with your non-dominant hand

 Blocks to Creativity:

-What resonated with you?
-What are you going to box up and leave behind?
+Did this resonate with you?
+What will you box up and leave behind?